jchristey/DH110-22f/Portfolio/README.md

 ### Interface Design

 I've also established some design iterations of this app.
 For this portion of the design process I've taken the 'login page' of the app as I believe it will set the tone for how the user will interact with the app as a whole.
 It is a portion of the site that both the novice user and the expert user would have to initially come into contact with, so it seems to be the perfect page to use as a basis for the interface design of the entire app.
 Read more about the [interface design](https://github.com/jchristey/DH110-22f/blob/main/InterfaceDesignSystem/README.md)

 | Breakdown of Interface Design Elements |
 | ------------- |
 | ![Screenshot of Figma file showing Interface design options](Interfacedesign.png) |

 ### Low Fidelity Prototype

 I made a low fidelity prototype in order to troubleshoot interaction issues.
 This prototype supports two main tasks a user would use the app to accomplish: messaging a garden and creating a blog.
-Read more about the[low fidelity prototype](https://github.com/jchristey/DH110-22f/blob/main/LowFidelityProto/README.md).
+Read more about the [low fidelity prototype](https://github.com/jchristey/DH110-22f/blob/main/LowFidelityProto/README.md).

 | Low Fidelity Prototype |
 | ------------- |
 | ![Low Fidelity Prototype](LowFidelity.png) |